We provide a range of furniture making courses in East Sussex, ranging from weekend classes all the way up to a two year course.

 If you do go on to book a long course after the one week taster we’ll refund the cost of the course against the cost of the long course!

 We have a range of longer courses – pick one to suit you.

-We’ve got a range of longer courses so you can pick one to suit you.
-We have a 12 week course to cover all the essentials in detail with time to complete a small project, as well as a 24 week course which gives you more time to get some hands-on practice in our fully equipped workshop.
-We recommend the 24 week course for international students who want to do as long a course as they can on a visitors’ VISA.
+Our 12 week course covers all the essentials in detail with time to complete a small project.
+Our 24 week course gives you more time to get more hands-on practice in our fully equipped workshop.

 If you have any questions, do get in touch.
 We can give you further information on what exactly the course covers, to see if it’s right for you and your career plans.
 We can also offer advice on practicalities like accommodation.
 Have a look at our FAQ page to see if we’ve answered your question there.